 Accelerator.
-The platform integrates a iGPU (integrated GPU) Pascal-based architecture "gp10b" with 256 CUDA cores grouped within two streaming multiprocessor (SM), each of the SM in the SoC have a 64KB L1 cache, and both SMs share a 512KB L2 cache.
-The GPU integrates two major hardware components that are the responsible of the different GPU functions, namely an Execution
+The platform integrates a iGPU (integrated GPU1) Pascal-based architecture "gp10b" with 256 CUDA cores grouped within two streaming multiprocessor (SM), each of the SM in the SoC have a 64KB L1 cache, and both SMs share a 512KB L2 cache.
+The GPU integrates two major hardware components that are the responsible of the different GPU functions, namely an Execution Engine (EE) that is responsible for performing the parallel workload execution and a Copy Engine (CE) that is responsible of high bandwidth memory transfers.

-&lt;sup>1 since the TX2 has only one iGPU from now on we will call it GPU
+1 since the TX2 has only one iGPU from now on we will call it GPU